-Accidents or your car getting totaled by it can bring a lot of trauma for you.
-But, what makes it more traumatic is when the insurance company starts the valuation of the car.
-When your car is totaled and you file a claim, the insurance company will pay you your car’s actual cash value (ACV), less your deductible.
+Accidents or your car getting totaled can bring a lot of trauma for you.
+But what makes it more traumatic is when the insurance company starts the valuation of the car.
+When your car is totaled and if you file a claim, the insurance company will definitely pay you your car’s actual cash value (ACV), less your deductible.
 If you have been through this, you know how frustrating it is to accept the auto insurance company’s assessment of your car’s value.

 The estimate will be lower than you expected, and it is sometimes inadequate to cover what they still owe on the car.
 You’ll have questions about how the insurance company arrived at such a value.
 You can negotiate for a higher payout with them if you know the basics of how insurance companies value cars.
 Continue reading to know in detail about this and the actual cash value.